openoms/joininbox/FAQ.md

 * To rescan on the node run (https://developer.bitcoin.org/reference/rpc/rescanblockchain.html?highlight=rescanblockchain):
 `bitcoin-cli -rpcwallet=joininbox rescanblockchain 477120`
-Rescanning fom the first SegWit block is sufficient for the default SegWit wallets.
+Rescanning from the first SegWit block is sufficient for the default SegWit wallets.

 * Monitor progress (on a RaspiBlitz):
 `sudo tail -fn 100 /mnt/hdd/bitcoin/debug.log`